jeremyBanks/youtube/playlists.md

 ## [Dimension 20: The Ravening War (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pATr-wPPLwMGFCLdMb74ID3)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from The Ravening War, a Dimension 20 campaign.
+> 19-hour playlist of all episodes, talkbacks, trailers, and animations from The Ravening War, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [The Ravening War Trailer](https://www.youtube.com/watch?v=c4xTd-NjEj4&list=PLObfuAmZm9pATr-wPPLwMGFCLdMb74ID3)
 - [1.
 The Seeds of Conflict](https://www.youtube.com/watch?v=LiBe4WJaLo0&list=PLObfuAmZm9pATr-wPPLwMGFCLdMb74ID3)